Clara's Story

 County Herald showing Papa pointing to his father's note and the marriage

-license.
 In their first year of marriage, Papa earned just $50.00.
 In

 addition to being a farmer, in later years he sold Singer Sewing